Essential financial concepts for entrepreneurs

 Budget: planning and control

-Cash flow: managing the movement of money
+Cash flow: management of money movement

-Controlling this flow helps anticipate potential financial problems and maintain a stable and reliable economic health for the business.
+Controlling this flow helps anticipate potential financial problems and maintain stable and reliable economic health for the business.

-Key elements of the financial statement
+Key elements of the financial balance

 Mastering the difference between these elements helps improve financial management and maintain a balance between what the company owns and owes.